37chandler/tm-twitter-api/README.md

 Lastly, hashtags are a decent way to follow a topic/conversation.
 You'll see in the exercise that I grabbed Tweets from the hashtag #WorldMentalHealthDay, but almsot any large organization/event/topic has their own hashtag that they try to encourage others to engage with.
 Some others include #Debates2020, #NBAFinals, etc.

+## Twitter Assignment

+Using the code provided by Jordan, pick at least two Twitter accounts to pull all the follower descriptions for.